 At Welwyn St Mary's our school vision is 'Believe and Achieve' taken from St Matthew's gospel (chapter 19, verses 16-18).
 By this we believe in the teaching of Jesus so that all members of our community may flourish and be the best version of themselves.
 We also believe in others to enable their success and build up self-belief so that all can achieve.
-Our curriculum vision - head, heart and hands enables all children of all abilities to feel successes in all aspects of their learning journey.
+Our curriculum vision enables all children of all abilities to feel successes in all aspects of their learning journey.

-This policy is in line with our Teaching and Learning Policy and Equality of Opportunity Policy and aims to support inclusion for all of our children.
-The responsibility for the management of this policy falls to the Headteacher; the day to day operation of the policy is the responsibility of the Special Educational Needs Co-ordinator (SENCo).
+This policy is in line with our Teaching and Learning Policy and Equality of Opportunity Policy and aims to support inclusion for all our children.
+The responsibility for the management of this policy falls to the Headteacher; the day-to-day operation of the policy is the responsibility of the Special Educational Needs Co-ordinator (SENCo).
 The Governing Body, Headteacher and SENCo will work together closely to ensure that this policy is working effectively.

 Children with special educational needs and disabilities (SEND), access our curriculum through reasonable adjustments and differentiation as part of the first quality teaching offered in each classroom.
-The whole school approach to our curriculum is inclusive and through the 'head, heart and hands' vision, life skills and emotional intelligence are taught alongside it.
+The whole school approach to our curriculum is inclusive; life skills and emotional intelligence are taught alongside it.

-First quality teaching is differentiated to meet the needs of the majority of pupils.
-Some pupils will need something additional to and different from what is provided for the majority of pupils; this is special educational provision.
+First quality teaching is differentiated to meet the needs of most pupils.
+Some pupils will need something additional to and different from what is provided for most pupils; this is special educational provision.

 Welwyn St. Mary's Primary School will do its best to ensure that the necessary provision is made for any pupil who has special educational needs or disabilities.
 We will endeavour to meet the needs of children ensuring that class and subject leaders and the SENCo are at the heart of this approach.
-The school will, within the context of services available, seek the relevant support and advice from the Local Authority and health care professionals (where appropriate), in order to facilitate pupils' inclusion, where necessary.
+The school will, within the context of services available, seek the relevant support and advice from the Local Authority and outside agencies, to facilitate pupils' inclusion, where necessary.

 The staff and governors of Welwyn St. Mary's Primary School will also work to ensure that all SEND pupils reach their full potential, are fully included within the school community and are able to make successful transfers between classes and different school establishments.
-This policy aims to support all members of staff in providing positive whole school approaches towards the learning, progress and achievement of SEND pupils.
-With this as an underlying principle, we believe that;

-All teachers are teachers of Special Educational Needs.
+This policy aims to support all members of staff in providing positive whole school approaches towards the learning, progress, and achievement of SEND pupils.
+With this as an underlying principle, we believe that all teachers are teachers of Special Educational Needs.